Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 6.1.
 General options

 The `Item` drop-down (**E1**) menu allows you to select the document, a group or an analysis.
-If you select the document, all the analyses of the document will be exported and if you select a group, all the analyses of the group will be exported (in the case of a text format it is possible to ignore the matrix analyses to avoid unwanted large files, see [Specific options](#62-specific-options)).
+If you select the document, all the analyses of the document will be exported and if you select a group, all the analyses of the group will be exported (in the case of a text format it is possible to ignore the matrix analyses to avoid unwanted large files, see [Text and binary options](#63-text-and-binary-options)).

 <p align="center">
 <img src="images/section-export-analyses.2-v1.0.6.png" width="210"/>